-Kuba Mask African Bwoom Tribal Congo in Wood, Vibrates Vegetables
+African Kuba Bwoom Tribal Congo Mask in Wood

-The real Kuba masks are the most important and sacred, where images of nature spirits "mingesh" that act as intermediaries between the Supreme Being "Nyeem" and mortals are depicted.
-Kings and priests become Mingeshs after death.
-The bwoom occupies the second place of importance in the hierarchy.
+True Kuba masks are the most important and sacred ones, where images of nature spirits "mingesh" who act as intermediaries between the Supreme Being "Nyeem" and mortals are depicted.
+Kings and priests become mingesh after death.
+The bwoom occupies the second place in the hierarchy.

 The mask is suitable for avid collectors.

 Height: 30 cm (11.82 in.)

 Width: 24 cm (9.45 in.)

 Depth: 40 cm (15.75 in.)

 The mask is in good and original condition, with no rips or wear.
 Being a VINTAGE garment it is possible that it may have some flaws.